 All engines above have a one year warranty on all internal parts.

-The cost to install a Subaru four cylinder non-turbo into a Vanagon 2wd or Syncro is $7990 plus the cost of the motor.
+The cost to install a Subaru four cylinder non-turbo into a water cooled Vanagon 2wd or Syncro is $7990 plus the cost of the motor.
 There are no hidden costs, just a few options shown as optional items below.

 "The van is running great.
 I put it into 4th leaving Tacoma, and never geared down until the border.
 There is a hill on the main road of our island that the other Syncro Westy on island with a Waterboxer performance 2.5L can almost make in 4th.
 This van sails up the hill in 4th gear.
 I'm very pleased and barring the unforeseen I'll be back next fall or winter for the brake up-grade and the drive shaft with the de-coupler.
 I'll do my best to send more vans your way."